Thiagomtr/thiagomtr/README.md

 ### Hi there 👋

+My name is Thiago Florentino, and I'm from Brazil (🇧🇷).
+I’m currently learning HTML, CSS, JavaScript.
+Here you will find the progression of my learning!

 <!--
 **Thiagomtr/thiagomtr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.